LIECHTENSTEIN FAST FACTS

 Due to its geographical landscape, Liechtenstein features a mostly alpine climate.
 The country is mostly mountainous, which also makes it a popular for winter sports enthusiasts to travel to Liechtenstein.

-Airport/s: There is no airport in Liechtenstein.
-However, you can choose from any of the following international airports that for travel to Liechtenstein.
+International Airport/s: There is no airport in Liechtenstein.
+However, you can choose from any of the following international airports for travel to Liechtenstein.
 These are all within an hour drive: ZurichKloten Airport in Switzerland, St. GallenAlterhein Airport in Switzerland and Friedrichshafen Airport in Germany.

 Visa Required: The same visa requirements in Switzerland applies for travel to Liechtenstein.
 The latter does not impose any border controls with Switzerland.
 Liechtenstein also does not issue its own visas.